lambdalisue/Forkfile/README.md

 Fakefile
 ================

-You need a fork to eat Cake!
+You need a fork to eat a Cake!
-This `Forkfile` is to assist `Cakefile` with several useful methods.
+This `Forkfile` is to assist `Cakefile` with several useful functions.